Naji Abu Nowar

-Biography
+Early life and education

 Abu Nowar was born in Oxford in 1981, from a Jordanian military family.
 He is the youngest of thirteen half-siblings.
 As a child, he heard stories from his father about chivalrous and courageous Bedouin warriors, which later influenced his film making.
 In an interview with The Times Kate Maltby, he said: "I’ve always had a sympathy for people caught between different pressures."

 When Abu Nowar was 10 years old, his family moved to Jordan.
 He later returned to England to complete his A Levels and attend King's College London where he focused on war studies.
 He used some of the strategic and organizational skills acquired at college during the making of his movie, Theeb.
 Early in his career, Abu Nowar and his friend Rupert Lloyd got jobs laying dance floors.
 When they won their first BAFTA, they would dance on a floor they had constructed years earlier at the Grosvenor House Hotel.

 Abu Nowar returned to Amman in 2004, where he took up residence.